********** Sermon on Hebrews 13:15-16 **********

 Our text in Hebrews 13 tells us why this sacrifice never ends.
-It ties the sacrifice for sin mentioned in verses 11-14 to the sacrifice of praise mentioned in verse 15.
+It ties the sacrifice of praise to the sacrifice for sin.
 It does this by means of the word "therefore."
 It says,

-C Our text tells us that this sacrifice is to be done "through Jesus."
-In the Old Testament, as I mentioned before, there were many do's and don'ts in connection with the sacrifice of praise.
+C Hebrews tells us that the sacrifice of praise is to be done "through Jesus."
+In the Old Testament, as I explained, there were many do's and don'ts in connection with the sacrifice of praise.
 The New Testament also has a rule.
 The basic and all-inclusive rule is this: sacrifices of praise must be offered to God "through Jesus."

-"Through Jesus."
-This means the sacrifices of praise must come from those who know and love Jesus, those "that confess his name."
+-"Through Jesus."
+This means the sacrifice of praise must come from those who know and love Jesus, those "that confess his name."

-"Through Jesus."
-This means the sacrifices of praise must come because of what Christ has done as a sin offering.
+-"Through Jesus."
+This means the sacrifice of praise must come because of what Christ has done as a sin-offering.

-"Through Jesus."
-This means the sacrifices of praise are acceptable to God only because of Jesus and not because of the purity or zeal or devotion of the giver – for don't forget, even the best we do is imperfect and stained with sin.
+-"Through Jesus."
+This means the sacrifice of praise is acceptable to God only because of Jesus and not because of the purity or zeal or devotion of the giver -- for don't forget, even the best we do is imperfect and stained with sin.